-The Nebraska trial court system consists of District Courts, County Courts, Juvenile Courts, and The Workers' Compensation Court.
+It helps to understand how the Nebraska state court system works when you’re trying to find court records.
+The Nebraska trial court system consists of District Courts, County Courts, Juvenile Courts, and Workers' Compensation Court.

 District Courts have general jurisdiction over all civil and criminal cases, but usually only hear cases that are beyond the jurisdiction of other courts.
 County Courts have limited jurisdiction over certain types of civil and criminal cases.
 Juvenile Courts exist in some areas of the state and exercise limited jurisdiction over juvenile matters.
 The Workers' Compensation Court has limited jurisdiction over claims based on the Nebraska Workers' Compensation Act.

 If you prefer, you can start your search by going to Nebraska Courts by County.